AFL1997/Master_thesis/README.md

 # Master_thesis

-The dataset used for this master thesis is Online Shopper Purchasing Intention Dataset created by (Sakar, Polat, Katircioglu, & Kastro, 2018).
+The dataset used for this master thesis is the Online Shopper Purchasing Intention Dataset created by (Sakar, Polat, Katircioglu, & Kastro, 2018).